ColdCutConnoisseur/UpworkIncomeSorter/README.md

 # UpworkIncomeSorter
 Utility script for sorting Upwork jobs/income for quarterly/annual tax purposes from inputted 'transactions' CSV

+## Internals
+This script iterates through each 'Transaction' record and classifies each record as either an 'income', 'cost', or 'withdrawal' event determined by that record's 'type'.
+Then the pandas package is used to sort each of these categories further into quarterly summarizations to show both gross and net amounts as well as withdrawal amounts.

 ## Setup

 ### Dependencies